 I receive a lot letters from readers of every age about the depth of sisterhood depicted among the characters in Covered Pearls crew in my novel, The Size of a Mustard Seed.
 Alhamduleelah, it seems that Jameelah and her friends left a really good impression on readers around the world and that many of you were inspired by the closeness that the sisters demonstrated in the book.
 But, I've said it a thousands now that the CPs were 100% fictional.
-However, Alhamduleelah, I was blessed to grow up in a Muslim community with some really good companions.
-I know how great a ni'mah from Allah it is to have good companions around you and I also know how severe of a test it is from Allah to not have them as well.
+However, Alhamduleelah, I was blessed to grow up in a Muslim community with some really good friends.
+I know how great a ni'mah from Allah it is to have good companions around you.
+I also know how severe of a test it is from Allah to not have them as well.

 And what really has intrigued me is how many young sisters have confided in me that they don't have good, nice, and loyal companions in their communities.
 In fact, many of you have told me that there is just too much harshness, judgments, backbiting , and meanness within our sisterhood.

 So let me me say this from the jump: I think ill behavior is a sin that most of us have fallen into at one time or another in our lives.
 We're human, we're females and we have bad days, or seasons even when we are just in a real ugly funk and it permeates everything we touch.
 Daughters snap at mothers, mothers bark at their children (and husbands, too!)
-We roll eyes, we don't give our undivided attention to those talking to us, we fail to return phones calls or emails, we forget to invite sisters to functions, we look folk up and down when they walk by without giving the salams (here's where the real funkiness comes in), we call sisters by derogatory names, we tell their business to others (other sisters and our husbands too) without permission, we make snap judgments about their level of deen (or lack thereof) based on something superficial like their clothing or their family and all of it is mean, ugly, low, and unbecoming of sisters.
+We roll eyes, we don't give our undivided attention to those talking to us, we fail to return phones calls or emails, we forget to invite sisters to functions, we look folk up and down when they walk by without giving the salams (here's where the real funkiness comes in), we call sisters by derogatory names, we tell their business to others (other sisters and our husbands too) without permission, we make snap judgments about their level of deen or intellect (or lack thereof) based on something superficial like their clothing or their family, or finances and all of it is mean, ugly, low, and unbecoming of sisters.

 In the Qur'an, Allah says (what means) "It is part of the Mercy of Allah that thou dost deal gently with them.
 Were thou severe or harsh-hearted, they would have broken away from about thee: so pass over (their faults), and ask for (Allah's) forgiveness for them; and consult them in affairs (of moment).
 Then, when thou hast taken a decision, put thy trust in Allah.
 For Allah loves those who put their trust (in Him).
 (The Noble Quran, 3:159)"